'The unthinkable was happening,' Weinstein accuser says of alleged 2006 sex assault

 Haley said she accepted an invitation to visit Weinstein's Manhattan apartment one early evening because she felt it would have been odd to decline — she was due to fly on his company's dime to Los Angeles the next day to see a premiere of the company's film “Clerks II."

-Almost as soon as she and Weinstein sat down on his living room sofa, he lunged to kiss her, she testified.
+After she and Weinstein briefly chatted on his living room sofa, he lunged to kiss her, she testified.
 She said she leaped up and rejected him, but he grabbed her and forcibly backed her into a bedroom.

 Then, Haley said, he pinned her down on a bed and performed oral sex on her, ignoring her pleas that she didn't want it.

+Afterward, she felt shocked, disgusted and humiliated.
+She and two of her friends testified that she soon told them that Weinstein had sexually assaulted her.

-After the alleged assault, she felt shocked, disgusted, humiliated and “trapped as to what to do about it,” she recalled.
-The Finnish-born Haley said she ultimately didn't call police because she feared getting in immigration trouble for having worked on “Project Runway” while on a tourist visa.
+But Haley, who was born in Finland and raised in Sweden, said she didn't call police because she feared getting in immigration trouble for having worked on “Project Runway” while on a tourist visa.

-Haley and two of her friends testified that she soon told them, however, that Weinstein had sexually assaulted her.

-A few weeks later, Haley said, she agreed to meet Weinstein at a Manhattan hotel, expecting they'd talk in the lobby and hoping “to navigate the whole situation in a way that would make me feel better about myself and would have the most upside to me.”
+Haley said she agreed to meet Weinstein at a Manhattan hotel a few weeks after the alleged assault, expecting they'd talk in the lobby and hoping “to navigate the whole situation in a way that would make me feel better about myself and would have the most upside to me.”

-When she was told instead to go to his room, she did, and let him steer her onto the bed for sex that she didn't want but didn't physically resist because she felt stupid for having agreed to meet him at all, she said.
+When she was told instead to go to his room, she did, and let him steer her onto the bed.
+She said she didn't want sex but didn't physically resist because she felt stupid for agreeing to meet him.

 Still, “I made it clear at all occasions when he made advances that I didn’t want to go there,” she said.

-“I didn’t feel bad about it, after everything that had happened, especially,” Haley said.

-Jurors were shown occasional reminders to “call HW” on Haley's 2006 calendar.
-She said those calls were about jobs, projects or pitching ideas.
+Over the next few months and years, she sometimes called Weinstein and sent cordial emails to him and his assistant, according to documents shown to jurors.

+At one point, she pitched Weinstein on an idea for a TV show.
+In other messages, she talked show business, asked for work and signed off with such sentiments as “lots of love.”
+Haley said she used the phrase with many people.

-She testified that she stayed in touch because she was "desperate for work" and wanted to derive some professional benefit from knowing Weinstein.
+She testified that she stayed in touch because she needed work and wanted to derive some professional benefit from knowing Weinstein.

-His attorneys haven't yet had their chance to question Haley and potentially try to poke holes in her account.

-The defense has argued that all of Weinstein's accusers consented to sexual encounters with him in hopes of getting work in show business.
+At the first trial, defense lawyers emphasized Haley’s continued exchanges with the man she accused of sexually assaulting her.
+This time, prosecutors delved into those contacts more extensively, perhaps to address them during a friendlier phase of questioning.

 Weinstein's retrial includes charges based on allegations from Haley and another accuser from the original trial, Jessica Mann, who was once an aspiring actor.
 She alleges that Weinstein raped her in 2013.